Position: Adversarial ML for LLMs Is Not Making Any Progress: Case Studies

 \paragraph{Unlearning goals conflict with other knowledge.} Developers may need to remove very specific knowledge (e.g., bioweapons) while maintaining the model's expertise in related fields (e.g., biology and virology)~\citep{li2024wmdp}.
 This tension between harmful and benign knowledge makes it inherently hard to define the goal of unlearning and to robustly evaluate safety and utility.

-\paragraph{Threat models are overly strong.} Unlearning emerged as a white-box protection that would prevent \emph{any} adversary from accessing undesired capabilities in models~\citep{li2024wmdp}.
-This ambitious goal also enables stronger threat models where adversaries cannot only query the model, but also finetune it~\citep{hu2024jogging} and perform any white-box intervention~\citep{lucki2024adversarial}.
+\paragraph{Threat models are overly strong.} Unlearning emerged as a white-box protection that would prevent \emph{any} adversary from accessing undesired capabilities~\citep{li2024wmdp}.
+This ambitious goal also enables stronger threat models where adversaries cannot only query the model, but also finetune it~\citep{hu2024jogging} and perform any white-box interventions~\citep{lucki2024adversarial}.
 Protecting against such a large attack surface is much harder~\citep{qi2024evaluating} as discussed in Section~\ref{sec:unfinetune}.

 \paragraph{Measuring unlearning success is hard.} Measuring unlearning success has become significantly more challenging: training baseline models without specific datapoints is costly~\citep{eldan2023s} and membership inference has important limitations (see Section~\ref{sec:mi}).
 Recent studies have also demonstrated that even when a model cannot generate specific information, this does not reliably prove the underlying knowledge has been erased from its weights~\citep{patil2023can,lynch2024eight,lucki2024adversarial,shumailov2024ununlearning}.
 In practice, the search for adaptive evaluations is impractical and requires very careful tuning of the methodology for each scenario~\citep{lucki2024adversarial,qi2024evaluating}.
 Finally, \citet{shi2024muse} showed that measuring unintended effects of unlearning is challenging, as it can significantly affect other capabilities or even amplify privacy leakage.